Learn more about the hub and content marketing concept and how it works to boost relevancy and organic visibility.

 What kind of content do they have on the subject?

-This is a straightforward approach to prioritize the linkedin topics you should write about, because if your direct competitors are ranking for keywords, it’s likely that you’ll need to write about that topic as well.
+This is a straightforward approach to prioritizing the LinkedIn topics you should write about because if your direct competitors are ranking for keywords, it’s likely that you’ll need to write about that topic as well.

 Note: You will almost certainly discover new developing and organic rivals when conducting this keyword analysis.
 Don’t dismiss them!

 This is an excellent technique to determine what type of material pages you should create because, even if they are not direct saas competitors, visitors may choose to click on them rather than on you.

 You are the company’s expert in terms of the services/products you sell and what you can be knowledgeable about.

 We really shouldn’t be publishing articles about how to make charcuterie boards if we work in the plumbing industry.

 Be sure you’re selecting brand content that’s relevant to your audience, but not too limited because the hub-and-spoke model’s purpose is to generate a lot of content surrounding a single issue.

 3. Write, design, and approve content with the help of other internal marketing stakeholders.

 A village is needed to raise a child.
 When it comes to writing spoke content for our main hub page, the same can be stated.